 Man found guilty of murdering NYC jogger Karina Vetrano

-The man accused of murder Karina Vetrano, a New York City jogger, was found guilty Monday night at his retrial.
+The man accused of murdering New York City jogger Karina Vetrano was found guilty Monday night at his retrial.

 Chanel Lewis was found guilty on all counts brought against him.